- General Information

 In TPS files, all string data is stored as binary data.
 Each byte can

-into either binary or text type data types.
-This means that strings can be
+categorized into either binary or text type data types.
+This means that

 You need to identify each variable that contains binary data and force the

-very well.
-An alternative approach to this (depending on your backend -
+browses very well.
+An alternative approach to this (depending on your

-PostgreSQL supports this) - is to use a larger stringsize in your
+backend - PostgreSQL supports this) - is to use a larger stringsize in

-dictionary, because PostgreSQL will store non-printable characters in a text
+your dictionary, because PostgreSQL will store non-printable characters in

-datatype using more than one byte (up to 3 bytes for some characters).
-If
+a text datatype using more than one byte (up to 3 bytes for some

 Computed Fields

-like to use the computed field in your application, then you'll need to add that
+the computed field in your application, then you'll need to add that to

 Then in the External name field option: